PINTO0309/onnx2tf/README.md

   or

   # Authentication is not required for pulls from Docker Hub.
+  # Start an interactive session on the terminal.
   docker run --rm -it \
   -v `pwd`:/workdir \
   -w /workdir \